Tips for Adding the Right Images to Your E-Learning Content

 The Weblearning LMS is a powerful, budget-friendly, easy-to-use Online E-Learning System for authoring, managing, and tracking online learning presentations and tests.
 You can read the brochure, or to try it FREE, go to the Weblearning E-Learning System Sign-up Form.

 If you enjoyed this article please consider staying updated via RSS.

 This entry was posted on Tuesday, September 6th, 2011 at 9:24 am and is filed under ELearning 101, PowerPoint Quiz Maker, SCORM Quiz Maker, Test Pro Developer, Weblearning.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.